colinleroy/cc65-wiki/Test-Suite.md

-We somehow need to make testing of the library automatic too:
+We somehow need to make testing of the library headers for standard conformance automatic too.
+The tests should go into test/standard/

 Standards we need to test: